Mr-peipei/posttwitter/README.md

 ```bashrc
 alias tweet='python /{absolute path}/post_twitter.py'
 ```

-If you modify bash file, type ` $ source ~/.bashrc` or restart terminal.
+If you modify bash file, type `$ source ~/.bashrc` or restart terminal.

 Well done!
-Now you can tweet in your terminal! ' $ tweet hogehoge!'
+Now you can tweet in your terminal!    `$ tweet hogehoge!`